wendyverdonk93/docs/content/tools/manual-capture/how-to-activate-manual-capture.md

 ---
 ## Activation

-The activation of Manual Capture takes place in the MutltiSafepay Control.
+The activation of Manual Capture takes place in the MultiSafepay Control.
 Please contact our screening department at <risk@multisafepay.com>

 After our screening department has enabled this feature for the website you selected, it is important to view the [API documentation](/api/#manual-capture-authorization) regarding Manual Capture.
 This is not incorporated in our plugins by default, but it can be added through customization from your side.